Mayarascastro/anonymizer-pro/README.md

-Project to anonymize faces in videos.
+Project to anonymize people's faces in videos.